Prosperna/prosperna-knowledge-base/docs/product/adrianneb/guest_checkout_create_order_prd.md

 And the "Send Email Request to Create an Account" checkbox is UNCHECKED And the merchant clicks "Create Customer" button
 Then the modal closes
-And a success message displays: "Successfully created customer."
+And a success message displays: "Successfully added lead."
 And the customer "Pedro Dela Cruz" is created with status "Unregistered" And NO email is sent to pedro.delacruz@email.com
 And the "Order For" field automatically populates with "Pedro Dela Cruz" (with red "Unregistered" badge)